rockettheme/docs/Docs/wordpress/themes/lumiere/demo_utility.md

 This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 #### RokSprocket
-This area of the front page is a **RokSprocket** widget uzsing the **Mosaic** layout type.
+This area of the front page is a **RokSprocket** widget using the **Mosaic** layout type.
 You'll need to do two things to prepare this widget so that it looks similar to the one in the demo.

 First, you'll need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Mosaic** widget.